-Much of The Big Listen, Marinelli’s recent five-song EP, and eighteenth release since 2006, was recorded via eight-track reel-to-reel at Studio Anatomy in Traverse City, Michigan by T.J.
+Laughing All the Way to the Fretex, Marinelli’s newest LP, and 19th release since 2006, was recorded via eight-track reel-to-reel at Studio Anatomy in Traverse City, Michigan by T.J.
 Hall (Tolerater, Parking Lots) and stands as his most mature release to date.
-While snugly fitting into Marinelli’s ever-expanding catalog, this release points toward an earthier, rootsier trajectory.
-His next LP (the as-yet-unreleased Leelanau Waltz) is rumored to explore this country/folk direction even more fully, while not sacrificing the sweaty punk attack of his older, lo-fi efforts and now-legendary live show.
+While snugly fitting into Marinelli’s ever-expanding catalog, this release points toward a more melodic, powerpop trajectory, while not sacrificing the sweaty punk attack of his older, lo-fi efforts and now-legendary live show.

 Pity the Party EP (Little Sailor Records, 2006)

 Keep It Fake CD (A New Morning Books & Records, 2006)

 Dirty Poncho EP (Squoodge Records, 2007)